jackhardy1/martian-robots-test/README.md

 #### 14:01
-Robot is lost when out of bounds, and keeps last position before leaving boundaries
+Robot is lost when out of bounds, and keeps last position before leaving boundaries I'm now going to focus on running more than one instruction at a time, as well as showing all of the sample data to prove output is correct.

+#### 14:30
+From the sample data, we can see that input 1 & 2 are correct, but input 3 is not right. the Answer should be 33N Lost, not 23S.
+Apart from that, the process can run multiple commands at the same time.

 ## Test Instructions
 #### Developer Programming Problem